Zelenskiy urges speedy help from allies as Russia pounds Ukraine's east

 Bakhmut's capture would provide a stepping stone for Russia to advance on two bigger Donetsk cities, Kramatorsk and Sloviansk, and give Moscow momentum after months of battlefield setbacks following its invasion last February.

-NATO defence ministers were meeting in Brussels to discuss the war and stockpiles.
-Zelenskiy said Russia was in a hurry to achieve as much as it could with its latest push before Ukraine and its allies could gather strength.
+NATO defence ministers began two days of talks in Brussels on Tuesday to discuss the war and stockpiles.
+Ukrainian President Volodymyr Zelenskiy said Russia was in a hurry to achieve as much as it could with its latest push before Ukraine and its allies could gather strength.

-"That is why speed is of the essence," he said in an evening video address.
+"That is why speed is of the essence," he said in an evening video address on Tuesday.

 "Speed in everything - adopting decisions, carrying out decisions, shipping supplies, training.
 Speed saves people's lives, speed brings back security, and I thank all our partners who realize that speed is important."